 - 6. Place upload.rcf in the apcfirm folder on the flash drive. - 7.
 Insert the flash drive into a USB port on your Rack PDU. - 8.
-Press the display Reset button and wait for the card to reboot fully. - 9.
-Check that the upgrade was completed successfully using the procedures in "Verifying Upgrades".
+Press the display Reset button and wait for the NMC to reboot fully. - 9.
+Check that the upgrade was completed successfully using the procedures in "Verifying Upgrades and Updates" on page 176.